Fire17FoX/YOLOV8---Applications/Task 1/README.md

 # Challenges Faced:
 - Local GPU was not sufficient to train.
 # Solutions:
-- Used Google Collab to train the model then exported the weight file to the local machine.
+- Used Google Collab to train the model and then exported the weight file to the local machine.